How does Cabcharge Fareway EFTPOS System work?

 step-by-step instructions for drivers on how to pay fares using Cabcharge Charge

-Cards and TAXI eTICKETs and all EFTPOS debit and credit cards.
+Cards and eTICKETs and all EFTPOS debit and credit cards.

 The communication unit, using the Telstra GPRS wireless data network, controls the